 The difference between abrasive and non-abrasive cleaners is that non-abrasive cleaners are diluted.
 Non-abrasive cleaners come in powder and liquid forms.
 Basically, the non-abrasive cleaner will fill your lines and smooth out your surface.

 Some examples of non-abrasive cleaners are Bar Keepers Friend and Method Stainless Steel Clean + Polish.
-If you’re using a powder cleaner, you’ll want to mix it with some water to create a paste.
+If you’re using a powder cleaner, mix it with water to create a paste.
 From there, take a damp cloth and rub toward the direction of the grain.
-After you’re done, take a clean damp cloth and wipe off all the excess paste.
+After you’re done, use a clean, damp cloth to wipe off any excess paste.

 You will want to check if your scratch has disappeared.
 If it hasn’t, repeat the process until the scratch is gone.
 If you want it to shine after you clean the space, you can apply some polish or olive oil.